 There is no ongoing litigation related to the Reverse/Forward Stock Split.

-PROPOSAL NO. 1

--- APPROVAL OF AMENDMENT TO THE ARTICLES OF INCORPORATION TO EFFECT THE REVERSE STOCK SPLIT OF THE COMPANY'S OUTSTANDING SHARES at am Lucting an?
+PROPOSAL NO. 1 -- APPROVAL OF AMENDMENT TO THE ARTICLES OF INCORPORATION TO EFFECT THE REVERSE STOCK SPLIT OF THE COMPANY'S OUTSTANDING SHARES

 What am I voting on?